 Networking is simply the art of holding a conversation and making a positive impression to form a mutually beneficial connection with someone.
 In reality, networking is something you do every day with your friends, colleagues and the new people you meet in your life.

-Networking is often a useful tool in developing your career and exploring career openings.
-It can also put you in touch with unadvertised opportunities in the hidden job market.
-Finding a contact with knowledge about an industry, company or job can save valuable time and increase your understanding of the post that you are applying for.
+In terms of your career, networking can be a useful tool in developing your labour market knowledge and exploring career openings.
+It can also lead you to unadvertised opportunities in the hidden job market.
+Finding a contact with knowledge about an industry, or about a company or job can save valuable time and increase your understanding of the post that you are applying for.

-Do not expect that networking will lead directly to a job offer.
-View the process as a series of steps enabling you to become a better informed candidate and to hear about opportunities that may never get advertised, to build up relevant work experience and be ready to spot and seize opportunities when they present themselves.
+Networking should not be undertaken with the expectation of it leading directly to a job offer.
+View the act of networking as a series of steps enabling you to become a better informed candidate and to hear about opportunities that may never get advertised, to build up relevant work experience and be ready to spot and seize opportunities when they present themselves.

 Download our handout on Networking [pdf].

 See our Career Snapshot: Making the most of employer events - a short guide to help you prepare for employer events and networking opportunities, or for a more detailed insight in to successful networking check out 'Improve Your Networking' - a guide to help you prepare for these conversations and ensure you make the most of employer events and networking opportunities.